benbrumpton/HUNT-MR/README.md

 `/mnt/work/phenotypes` - phenotypes
 `/mnt/scratch` - space for temporary working files
-`/mnt/cargo` - a directory to mount from your local drive for transfering files
+`/mnt/cargo` - a directory to mount from your local drive for transfering files `/mnt/archive` - space for files that you would like backed-up

 ## Important docs
 `./docs/Methods_HUNT_LF`  - Quality control and imputation

 # Warning!
 Do not transfer individual-level off the HUNT-MR lab
 Summary-level data can be tranfered as per your ethics application and HUNT approval

+## Backup
+Currently there is no backup of anything on this lab
+Please keep a copy of your scripts elswhere
+Backup will be added to `/mnt/archive` as needed, please let me know ben.brumpton@ntnu.no or on slack